 Uses for Dolgic LQ

-Butalbital and acetaminophen combination is a pain reliever and relaxant.
-It is used to treat tension headaches.
 Butalbital belongs to the group of medicines called barbiturates.
 Barbiturates act in the central nervous system (CNS) to produce their effects.

-These medicines are available only with your doctor's prescription.
+This medicine is available only with your doctor's prescription.

 Before using Dolgic LQ

-Tell your doctor if you have ever had any unusual or allergic reaction to medicines in this group or any other medicines.
-Also tell your health care professional if you have any other types of allergies, such as to foods dyes, preservatives, or animals.
+Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
+Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Interactions with medicines
+Interactions with Medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are taking any of these medicines, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using medicines in this class with any of the following medicines is not recommended.
-Your doctor may decide not to treat you with a medication in this class or change some of the other medicines you take.
+Using this medicine with any of the following medicines is not recommended.
+Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

-Using medicines in this class with any of the following medicines is usually not recommended, but may be required in some cases.
+Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 - Calcium Oxybate